 They will try to trick the law makers by claiming things such as:

 If you’re familiar with the Matrix films, proprietary operating systems like Windows/MacOS are basically like the Matrix; bland, no individuality, no independent thought, everything tightly controlled.
-By contrast, free operating systems (such as GNU+Linux distributions or the BSDs) are like zion/io; vibrant, full of life, buzzing with activity, everything loose and free, and everyone is different (a highly diverse culture of people from all walks of life, acting in common cause but nonetheless individuals).
+By contrast, libre operating systems (such as Linux distributions or the BSDs) are like zion/io; vibrant, full of life, buzzing with activity, everything loose and free, and everyone is different (a highly diverse culture of people from all walks of life, acting in common cause but nonetheless individuals).

 Meanwhile, Windows is known to have backdoors.
 Microsoft actively informs the NSA about how to exploit them, so that it can break into people’s computers and steal private data.

 Proprietary software companies are evil, and must be opposed.
 They know that if this bill passes, their days are numbered.

 Defend freedom!
 Don’t listen to any of the arguments against it by proprietary software companies; they don’t care about you, and instead only care about profit.
 They fundamentally do not want you to have any sort of freedom over your own computer, and they actively pursue tactics (such as DRM) to thwart you.